lyx-x/Photomontage/readme.md

 ##About

-This project is based on Mr. Kwatra's paper [Graphcut Textures: Image and Video Synthesis Using Graph Cuts](http://www.cc.gatech.edu/cpl/projects/graphcuttextures/gc-final-lowres.pdf) and Mr. Agarwala1's [Interactive Digital Photomontage](http://kneecap.cs.berkeley.edu/papers/photomontage/photomontage.pdf).
+This project is based on Mr. Kwatra's paper [Graphcut Textures: Image and Video Synthesis Using Graph Cuts](http://www.cc.gatech.edu/cpl/projects/graphcuttextures/gc-final-lowres.pdf) and Mr. Agarwala's [Interactive Digital Photomontage](http://kneecap.cs.berkeley.edu/papers/photomontage/photomontage.pdf).
 It is an implementation of graph cuts technique.
 We use two applications, photomontage and texture generation to illustrate this algorithm.

 Texture generation is automatic, while photomontage need human order.
 The how-to is inside the code and the user interface should be easy to understand.